-I am a PhD candidate at Harvard's Public Policy program (Economics Track), a Doctoral Fellow at the Reimagining the Economy Project, and a PhD Student Affiliate at Evidence for Policy Design.
+I am a PhD candidate at Harvard's Public Policy program (Economics Track).
+I am a a Doctoral Fellow at the Reimagining the Economy Project, the Taubman Center for Local and State Government, and the Harvard Mellon Urban Initiative.
+I am also a PhD Student Affiliate at Evidence for Policy Design.

 (slides)